bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 })
 ```

 We have now a package manager.
 If you close and reopen Neovim and you should have a variety of `:Paq*` commands available to you.
 All of your future packages will go inside that initial setup call, which should stay at the top of the file.
-The format for adding packages "\<GitHub Org>/\<GitHub Repo>".
+The format for adding packages is "\<GitHub Org>/\<GitHub Repo>".
 Using `:PaqList` will show you what packages you have installed, and `:PaqSync` will both clean packages that have been removed and install new ones.

 ## Linting & LSP features